 - So easy to install!
 You may remember I sometimes get frustrated installing new plugins and have to keep learning new things.
 NOT with InfoLinks – this was one of the easiest plugins to set up and go!

 - Easy to customize!
-Yes, they make it easy for you to customize on your blog or website.
-No fuss.
+Yes, they make it easy for you to customize your blog or website.
+No-fuss.
 Just easy!

-- Payments Come Various Ways.
-You can be paid via PayPal, Bank Wire, eCheck, Western Union, ACH for US residents and Payoneer.
+- Payments Come in Various Ways.
+You can be paid via PayPal, Bank Wire, eCheck, Western Union, ACH for US residents, and Payoneer.

 Any Disadvantages to InfoLinks?

 - Payment Threshold – You have to earn $50 before you receive your money.
 InfoLinks issue payments no later than 45 days from the end of the month, on the condition that your earnings have reached the minimum payment threshold of $50 or $100 if you chose a Bank Wire or the Western Union Transfer.

 - Low CPMs – From 2 cents to 28 cents is what I’ve seen so far in my reports.
 But from what I’ve read Google AdSense is not much higher.

 - You may scare your blog readers away with ads all over your blog.

 - I really like the InTag placement at the bottom of the blog posts.
 I find it non-intrusive for readers and the content seems a bit more relevant.
 They are basically a tag cloud of your keywords on a page.